my-mulch/big-box/README.md

 ## Multi-Dim

-__Multi-Dim__ is a npm package for scientific computing with JavaScript.
+An npm package for scientific computing with JavaScript.
 It contains among other things:
  - a powerful N-dimensional array object
  - linear algebra function
  - more to come